-The DBH and RBHA are required to monitor, review, and perform programmatic, administrative, quality improvement and fiscal accountability and oversight functions on a regular basis with all subcontractors.
-Both entities are required to review to promote an appropriate array of services/continuum of care within the state and the RBHA.
+The DBH and RBHA are required to monitor, review, and perform programmatic, administrative, quality improvement and fiscal accountability, and oversight functions on a regular basis with all subcontractors.
 This includes gathering and maintaining waitlist and capacity data, which should be continuously reviewed to determine the State and RBHA's continued capacity for providing an appropriate array of services/continuum of care.

-In addition, the Federal Substance Abuse Block Grant regulations (45 CFR Part 96) require that each state develop a process to report treatment capacity and waitlist information, ensure the maintenance of reporting, and to make that information available.
+In addition, the Federal Substance use Block Grant regulations (45 CFR Part 96) require that each state develop a process to report treatment capacity and waitlist information, ensure the maintenance of reporting, and make that information available.